 10. Map (supplied at registration, waterproof and pre-marked) Harvey 1:40,000.
 Ideally, please learn how to use it beforehand.
 If you should spot someone at the start of the event holding the map upside down and looking in the opposite direction to the actual route, please notify your nearest marshal.

 11. Road book (supplied at registration on waterproof paper).
 There is a copy on the website which you can download for familiarisation purposes.
 The road book is a written description of the route, turn by turn.

 12. Compass (you must know how to orientate a map using a compass and take a simple bearing to provide direction).
 IMPORTANT – bring actual compass.
 A compass on your phone or Garmin is not acceptable due to the risk of battery life running out.
 For those born in the 60’s / 70’s don’t bring a gadget for drawing circles with a small pencil attached… wrong compass.

 The use of disposable cups grew to an unacceptable level and for that reason there will be no disposable cups at checkpoints this year for either soup, hot or cold drinks.
-We would like competitors to carry a SOLID plastic/metal mug for hot drinks and soup and then a 2nd cup for cold drinks, which can be collapsible.
+We would like competitors to carry a SOLID plastic/metal mug.

 If you have any genuine questions about kit, give us a call at The Endurance Store on 01257 251217.
-Don’t try to discuss the pros and cons of cups or Sporks… we’ll hang up.
+Don’t try to discuss the pros, cons, weight or aerodynamic benefits of cups or foons… we’ll simply hang up.